sunfishcode/origin/README.md

    prevents those flags from being passed to build scripts. origin handles program and thread startup and shutdown and no part of libc is used.

+ - The [origin-start-no-alloc example] is like origin-start, but disables the "alloc" and "thread" features, so that it doesn't need to pull in a global allocator.

 [basic example]: https://github.com/sunfishcode/origin/blob/main/test-crates/basic/README.md
 [no-std example]: https://github.com/sunfishcode/origin/blob/main/test-crates/no-std/README.md
 [external-start example]: https://github.com/sunfishcode/origin/blob/main/test-crates/external-start/README.md